 1. Finalizing the business segment or market to serve

-The foremost thing to start a courier business is to make sure which type of parcel to be delivered on same-day or time bound local delivery.
-The parcel could contain documents, goods, products, food items, antiques, etc. Each and every requirement of the prospects is to be met in order to make the courier company a success.
+The foremost thing to starting a courier business is to make sure which type of parcel to be delivered on same-day or time-bound local delivery.
+The parcel could contain documents, goods, products, food items, antiques, etc. Each and every requirement of the prospects are to be met in order to make the courier company a success.

 2. Raising funds from Investors